akiryk/tutorials-learning-lessons/GCP/getting-started-with-GKE.md

 The K8s object is a persistent entity that represents two things: the current state and the desired state of the cluster.
 This "state" pertains to applications, the resources that are available to them, and policies.

 Pods are the basic building blocks.
-A pod is the environment for containers and may have 1 or more.
+A pod is the environment for containers and may have 1 or more of them.
 Pods are the smallest, deployable K8s object.
 Multiple containers in a pod are tightly coupled and share a network namespace and IP.

 ### Kubernetes Control Plane

+In order to work, a cluster requires a few things.
+First and foremost, it needs computers — in GCP, that means VMs.
+One of these VMs is called the control plane and the others are called nodes.
+The job of the nodes is to run the pods; the control plane coordinates the cluster.

+When you use the `kubectl` command, you're communicating with the control plane (specifically, the kube API server, which resides there).

+Beyond the API server, the control plane includes a database for storing state of the clusters and tools for scheduling, monitoring, managing pods, and fixing issues.

+### GKE Concepts (or why use it rather than rolling your own)
+First, GKE handles all of the control plane components for us.
+Next, instead of you having to spin up VMs (nodes), GKE does it for you — it deploys and registers Compute Engine instances as nodes.
+Because they run on Compute Engine, you choose the machine type and other details.

+Node pools.
+What are they and why use them?
+Not clear, but they are a way to have a bunch of nodes that share the same configuration, say, a few nodes that require more or less memory.

+When you create a cluster, the default is 3 nodes in a single zone.
+You can improve stability by using a GKE regional cluster, which has a single endpoint but uses multiple zones within a region.